Former Graduate (2020)

 In the last half hour of work, I find it is polite to ask other members of my team if they need help with anything so we are all able to leave work on time.

-At the end the day I like to pack up my desk completely, neatly putting all my things in my desk draw to prepare myself for the following day.
+At the end the day I like to pack up my desk completely, neatly putting all my things in my desk drawer to prepare myself for the following day.
 I say goodbye to my team, put my earphones in and begin walking home.
 Once home I get ready for social sports, it is a multi-sports league so the sport changes every week.